resi-labs-ai/resi/docs/miner_policy.md

     - Practical answers to common GDPR compliance questions:
     - [GDPR FAQs from the European Data Protection Board](https://edpb.europa.eu/our-work-tools/our-documents/faqs_en)

-## **Support from Macrocosmos**
+## **Support from ResiLabs**
 1. Regular Updates and Communication
-    - Macrocosmos will provide updates on GDPR-related requirements and best practices through periodic communications.
+    - ResiLabs will provide updates on GDPR-related requirements and best practices for real estate data collection through periodic communications.
 2. Consultation Support
-    - If miners have specific questions or require clarification on GDPR obligations, Macrocosmos offers a support channel to address these concerns: compliance@macrocosmos.com
+    - If miners have specific questions or require clarification on GDPR obligations related to real estate data mining, ResiLabs offers a support channel to address these concerns: compliance@ResiLabs.ai
 3. Training Materials
-    - Macrocosmos may share training materials and resources from time to time to help miners enhance their understanding of GDPR compliance.
+    - ResiLabs may share training materials and resources from time to time to help miners enhance their understanding of GDPR compliance in the context of real estate data collection.
+4. Real Estate Data Best Practices
+    - Guidance on ethical collection of property data while respecting privacy and data protection laws.
+    - Updates on industry-specific compliance requirements for real estate data handling.